Vanilla-OS/Vib/docs/articles/en/recipe-structure.md

 - `labels`: a map of labels to apply to the image, useful to add metadata to the image that can be read by the container runtime.
 - `adds`: a list of files or directories to add to the image, useful to include files in the image that are not part of the source code (the preferred way to include files in the image is to use the `includes.container/` directory, see [Project Structure](/docs/articles/en/project-structure)).
 - `args`: a list of environment variables to set in the image.
-- `runs`: a list of commands to run in the image (as an alternative to the `shell` module, useful for dividing the commands of your recipe from those needed to configure the image, for example to disable the recommended packages in apt).
+- `runs`: a list of commands to run in the image (as an alternative to the `shell` module, useful for dividing the commands of your recipe from those needed to configure the image, for example, to disable the recommended packages in apt).
 - `expose`: a list of ports to expose in the image.
 - `cmd`: the command to run when the container starts.
 - `entrypoint`: the entry point for the container, it's similar to `cmd` but it's not overridden by the command passed to the container at runtime, useful to handle the container as an executable.